nnalaj/Various-projects/README.md

-Here are some examples of my coding.
-Adding more personal projects at the moment.
+Some examples of my work